Drama & Theater Arts

 Online Drama & Theater Arts Programs

-In 2017-2018, 1,102 schools offered a theater program of some type.
+In the 2018-2019 academic year, 1,114 schools offered some type of drama and theater arts program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|